6. Welfare Principles and Leadership

 The Lord has established the law of the fast and fast offerings to bless His people and to provide a way for them to serve those in need (see Isaiah 58:6–12; Malachi 3:8–12).
 When members fast, they are asked to give to the Church a fast offering at least equal to the value of the food they would have eaten.
 If possible, they should be generous and give more.
 Blessings associated with the law of the fast include closeness to the Lord, increased spiritual strength, temporal well-being, greater compassion, and a stronger desire to serve.

 Some opportunities to care for those in need come through Church callings.
 Other opportunities are present in members’ homes, neighborhoods, and communities, such as those coordinated by JustServe (in the United States and Canada see JustServe.org).
-Members can also help the poor and needy of all faiths throughout the world by contributing to the Church’s humanitarian efforts, by participating in disaster response through Mormon Helping Hands (where applicable), and by individual efforts to serve others in need.
+Members can also help the poor and needy of all faiths throughout the world by supporting the Church’s humanitarian efforts, by participating in disaster response through Mormon Helping Hands (where applicable), and by individual efforts to serve others in need.

 Providing in the Lord’s way humbles the rich, exalts the poor, and sanctifies both (see D&C 104:15–18).
 President J. Reuben Clark Jr. taught: